rickcollette/kayveedb/README.md

 # kayveedb Documentation

+## NOTE: Please open a github issue if you run into problems.
+Also - I am happy to review/accept merge requests.

 ## Overview

 `kayveedb` is a Go package that provides a B-tree-based key-value database with XChaCha20 encryption for both in-memory and at-rest data, as well as AES-256 for secure key hashing.
 It implements log-based persistence, where only changes are logged and applied later for efficiency.